gittar/breathing-k-means/README.md

 ```

 ## Acknowledgements
-Kudos go the [scikit-learn](https://scikit-learn.org/) team  for their excellent and efficient  [sklearn.cluster.KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) class, also to the developers and maintainers of the other packages used: scipy, matplotlib, jupyterlab
+Kudos go the [scikit-learn](https://scikit-learn.org/) team  for their excellent  [sklearn.cluster.KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) class, also to the developers and maintainers of the other packages used: numpy, scipy, matplotlib, jupyterlab